Educating the International Community

 Grassroots actions.
 GHRC mobilizes our grassroots base, comprised of thousands of people across the US and internationally, to take action in support of human rights in Guatemala.
 Through urgent actions and petitions, call campaigns, and rallies, GHRC’s network pushes governmental officials in both the US and Guatemala to support victims of threats and attacks, investigate those responsible, and take steps to prevent future abuses.

 Legal advocacy.
-GHRC supports the advancement of cases brought before the Intern-American Commission and Inter-American Court on Human Rights, and serves as a resource for Guatemalan organizations during Commission hearings.
-In March of 2011, GHRC became a petitionary organization in a case for precautionary measures to support evicted communities in the Polochic Valley.
-In December 2012 GHRC spoke in defense of the Inter-American Legal System before the OAS Permanant Council.
+GHRC supports the advancement of cases brought before the Inter-American Commission and Inter-American Court on Human Rights and serves as a resource for Guatemalan organizations during Commission hearings.
+In March of 2011, GHRC became a petitionary organization in a case for precautionary measures to support evicted communities in the Polochic Valley and continues coordinating and supporting efforts toward justice and protection in that case.
 In Guatemala, GHRC also advocates for just application of the rule of law and for an end to impunity for war crimes of the past.
+GHRC has fostered helpful connections for the legal and human rights communities in Honduras, as well, linking Guatemalan experts with their Honduran counterparts to assist with strategic litigation and support.

 Advocacy with the US government.
 US policy has a tremendous impact in Guatemala.
 In an effort to create foreign policies that promote peace and justice, GHRC coordinates meetings for Guatemalan organizations and community leaders with the US Congress and State Department, among others.